 Dadashri: 'It' has not yet come into Its full manifestation as the all-encompassing energized state.
 'It' is under the pressure of other circumstances, isn't It!
 That does not mean that It has lost Its own gunadharma (intrinsic properties that have a specific function).
 An additional gunadharma has arisen, and from that something called egoism has arisen.
 Who experiences (bhogavave) pain (dukh)?
 The egoism experiences it.
 Who experiences pleasure (sukh)?
 The egoism experiences it.
-Everything is experienced by the egoism.
+Egoism experiences it.
 Egoism works on the advice of the intellect (buddhi).